swcarpentry/r-novice-inflammation/01-starting-with-data.md

 We want to:

-* load that data into memory,
+* load data into memory,
 * calculate the average inflammation per day across all patients, and
 * plot the result.